Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 of this document to set up a local full node, or connect to a remote node.
 Whichever option you pick, simply place the URL and authentication token in the `rollup_config.toml` file and it will be automatically picked up by the node implementation.
+For this tutorial, the Makefile below (which also helps start a local Celestia instance) handles this step for you.

 ### Step 2: Initialize the State Transition Function